2017/08/29

 We introduced a generic function to be specialized with metaclass,

-that handles positional access within match
+that handles positional access within match.
+We keep the

 underlying mechanism undocumented